tamirazrab/tamirazrab/README.md

 - 👋 Hi, I’m @tamirazrab
 - 👀 I’m interested in getting rid of my final project.
-- 🌱 I’m currently learning nodejs, react, mongodb.
+- 🌱 I’m currently learning nodejs, angular, nestjs, graphql, mongodb.
 - 💞️ I’m looking to collaborate on any express based project, restful api.
 - 📫 How to reach me ...